 To be consistent with Health Sciences Professional Programs, if students choose to indicate their area of study in their email signature line or in other correspondence, they should indicate "Audiology Student" or "Speech-Language Pathology Student."
 There should be no reference to the degree being pursued.

 Faculty and Staff

 CSD faculty members are available to assist students with any aspect of their academic and clinical training.
-Current biographical sketches can be found at https://www.shrs.pitt.edu/CSDdirectory/
+Current biographical sketches can be found at Department of Communication Science and Disorders | Pitt SHRS

 Financial Aid